What Quantum Means

 The recent advances have put technology on the cusp of a revolution based on incorporating quantum superposition and entanglement as key functional resources.
 The NSF Quantum Leap program, started in 2017, and the passage in 2018 of the $1.2B National

-, demonstrate that the importance of quantum technologies has been recognized and is having an impact on national science policy.
+Quantum Initiative, demonstrate that the importance of quantum technologies has been recognized and is having an impact on national science policy.
 Both of these programs have provided significant funding opportunities for academic institutions to establish large multi-PI

 research centers.
 Quantum also figures prominently in the Innovation and Competition Act, recently passed by the Senate, demonstrating that quantum is a long-term priority and a multi- billion dollar funding opportunity.